 Now how about you as an entrepreneur?
 Well, like it or not, cash dominates your life too.
 We hear and use the term “burn rate” so often that it sounds almost endearing to us.
 If you are not sitting on reserves yourself, though, or without a resourceful investor as good business friend your lifeline as entrepreneur is only as long as the invoices you issue cover the bills you need to pay for.
 You therefor have a burning (forgive the pun) interest in your liquidity status and forecast too.

 Thus right of the bat you as an entrepreneur and all those investors out there share a very common understanding of things and little need for fancy terminology and metrics (this said I am a big fan of dashboards but really only to the extent they actually explain processes, making them more transparent – and are logically tied to the top and bottom line of a business).

 So what are the factors that apparently separate the motivation and judgements of entrepreneurs and investors anyways?
 Is it the latter pushing for the eventual company sale?

 Only to a small degree.
 How many entrepreneurs burn with the desire to work unlimited hours for an unlimited number of years to then realize that a natural successor is really not around and suitable management buy in candidates hard to find?
 On top of which the company, sadly, is not relevant enough in terms of size and market access to be of interest to strategic buyers.

 While the timelines may but must not differ – given the various investment fund structures around – the natural goals of entrepreneurs and investors are more aligned than conventional wisdom dictates (the entrepreneur being an investor too, just of a different sort).
 And since the goals are close, so should the KPIs.

-Maybe the next time you think your own case through for presentation purposes, you keep that in mind, find your own trade off between parameters that help to explain your business and the essentials, widening the range of candidates to talk to.
+Maybe the next time you think your own case through for presentation purposes, you keep that in mind, find your own trade off between parameters that help to explain your business and essential, sound business principles, widening the range of candidates to talk to.